IrfanUruchi/Llama-3.1-8B-Computer-Networks-LLM/README.md

 By using this model, you agree to:
 Use the model for reseach and non-commercial purposes only, provide proper attribution to Meta AI when using or referencing the model, abide by any restrictions specified in the LLaMA license.

-And please review the full licence for more details.
+And you can review the full licence for more details.

 # Acknowledgements